charmedsatyr-401-advanced-javascript/lab-04/README.md

 If `loop.js` is run with the `node` command, it logs three names.

-It was attempted to break the `convert` function into separate `convert` and a `writeLoop` functions, but this was found to be a breaking change.
+ N.B.: It was attempted to break the `convert` function into separate `convert` and a `writeLoop` functions for the sake of best practices, but the most obvious implementation was found to introduce breaking changes.

 #### `pair-programming.js`
 ##### Exported Values and Methods